GuanWei926/Selected-Topics-in-Visual-Recognition-using-Deep-Learning/HW1/README.md

 ### checkpoint directory
 ResNeXt101_64x4d_epoch19.pth is the fine-tuned ResNeXt-101 (64x4d) model trained using ResNeXt101_training.ipynb.
 On Codabench, this model achieves 94% accuracy on the test data.
-ResNeXt101_64x4d_Bagging*.pth are the fine-tuned ResNeXt-101 (64x4d) model trained using ResNeXt101_Bagging_training.ipynb.
+ResNeXt101_64x4d_Bagging*.pth are the fine-tuned ResNeXt-101 (64x4d) models trained using ResNeXt101_Bagging_training.ipynb.
 On Codabench, those models achieve 95% accuracy on the test data.

 ## Performance snapshot
 ![alt text](image.png)